 Night Sky Background

-The sky brightness (SB) is the routine measurement of the night sky brightness in units of magnitudes per arcsecond2 in a moonless night.
-This allows for identifying possible contaminating sources
+The sky brightness (SB) is the routine measurement of the night sky brightness in a moonless night.
+It is a sky quality parameter that allows for identifying possible contaminating sources like

 Precipitable Water Vapour